beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $dagger>>
 ```

 For `take` the first option is `enabled` which determines if you can take the subject in the first place.
 If it's `true` then the `description` text will show after taking.
-If it's `false` then the `disabledDescription` text will show after attempting to take it.  `inventory` defines the name of the Simple Inventory to use. `refresh` determines if the passage will be refreshed after the object is taken, by default it's false.
+If it's `false` then the `disabledDescription` text will show after attempting to take it.  `inventory` defines the name of the Simple Inventory to use. `refresh` determines if the passage will be refreshed after the subject is taken, by default it's false.
 If this is enabled then the `description` won't show.

 Currently you should only use one inventory for this named `inventory`.
 Eventually you will be able to have multiple inventories named whatever you want, but for now this is what works.